vxcall/Dainsleif/README.md

 Once you turn this on, you no longer have to press left click when you engage them.
 This feature will complete the job for you.

+This is designed to use in conjunction with Aimbot.

 ## Anti recoil